-We know the best way to prevent the spread of coronavirus is by washing our hands and disinfecting household surfaces regularly – but what about when it comes to washing clothes?
+We know the best way to prevent the spread of bugs and viruses is by washing our hands and disinfecting household surfaces regularly - but what about when it comes to washing clothes?

 How to kill germs when washing clothes

 There are a number of steps you can add to your routine to make sure that you're giving your clothes a germ-killing wash.
 However, before you start, make sure you know how to clean a washing machine properly.
 After all, washing in a dirty machine isn't the best start!